daleonpz/stwin_AI_vowel_recognition/docs/index.md

 \mathbf{F_n} = \begin{bmatrix} \mathbf{f_n(1)} & \mathbf{f_n(2)} & \mathbf{f_n(3)} &\mathbf{f_n(4)} & \mathbf{f_n(5)} & \mathbf{f_n(6)}  \end{bmatrix}
 ```

-It was shown in [4](https://arxiv.org/vc/arxiv/papers/1803/1803.09052v1.pdf) that encoding feature vectors or matrices as images could take advantage of the great performance of CNN on images.
+[4](https://arxiv.org/vc/arxiv/papers/1803/1803.09052v1.pdf) showed that encoding feature vectors or matrices as images could take advantage of the performance of CNN on images.
 Thus the shape of input image $\mathbf{I_f}$ is 20x20x6.

 ![Input image](/docs/_images/input.png)

 For the data collection I wrote some python scripts and C code for the microcontroller.
-All the relevant code for the data collection can be found [here](/datacollector).
+All the relevant code for this task can be found [here](/datacollector).
 The main script is [collect.sh](/datacollector/pythonscripts/collect.sh), where I defined the labels for each class.

 # Neural Network Architecture

-I tried two architectures, both based on Convolution neural and fully connected networks.
+I tried two architectures based on Convolution neural and fully connected networks.
 The papers I used as a reference are the following:
 - Jianjie, Lu & Raymond, Tong.
 (2018).
 Encoding Accelerometer Signals as Images for Activity Recognition Using Residual Neural Network.
 - Jiang, Yujian & Song, Lin & Zhang, Junming & Song, Yang & Yan, Ming.
 (2022).
 Multi-Category Gesture Recognition Modeling Based on sEMG and IMU Signals.
 Sensors.
 22. 5855.
 10.3390/s22155855.